 Rose was resilient and determined.
-Although she was offered options to have others raise her children and the County offered the orphanage, Rose chose to raise her boys together in the woods.
+Although she was offered options to have others raise her children and the County offered the orphanage, Rose chose to raise her boys together, as a family, in the woods.
 She took over and continued to run the lumber camp that she and Joseph had started.
 She raised the boys with the lumberjacks and involved them with the work of the camp.
-The boys all learned the work involved with logging and became skilled woodsmen.
-Rose instilled the value of an education in her children.
+Her children all learned the work involved with logging and became skilled woodsmen.
+Rose also instilled the value of an education in her children.
 Rose only had five years of schooling at a Catholic school.
-She stopped going in order to help at her family's lumber camp.
-Accessibility was also an issue; her parent's camp was remote and too far away from the school.
+She stopped attending school in order to help at her family's lumber camp.
+Accessibility was also an issue.
+Her parent's camp was remote and too far away from the school.
 Good grades were stressed, and Rose made sure that her children all completed high school.
-Her youngest, Ed, went on to graduate from Penn State with a degree in Forestry.57 John related that they were always the best dressed in school.
-They never wore jeans.
-They wore knicker-style pants and then regular pants, but never jeans.
-They bought their clothes in Kane and got a new pair of pants before the patches came.58
+Her youngest, Ed, went on to graduate from Penn State with a degree in

-56 Kocjancic, Edward F. "Logging Camp History and Consulting in Northwestern Pennsylvania."
+63 Kocjancic, Edward F. "Logging Camp History and Consulting in Northwestern Pennsylvania."
 20 October 2005.
 7-8.